 Prospective Graduate Students

 We are always looking for new graduate students who share our lab’s mission and values.
 The UT BMIL recruits graduate students primarily through the graduate program in Biomedical Engineering, but candidates from other programs, such as Electrical and Computer Engineering, will also be considered.
 Prospective BME graduate students should review the BME admissions procedures.
 While Prof. Markey would be happy to answer questions specifically about the research portfolio of the BMIL, please understand that she cannot make any predictions with respect to your chances of being admitted to the graduate program.
 Notice that the deadline for fall BME admissions is December 1st.
-If you have questions about graduate research in the BMIL, please email us at email@example.com; emails submitted to any other address cannot be processed.
+If you have questions about graduate research in the BMIL, you can email us at email@example.com; emails submitted to any other address cannot be processed.
 However, prospective graduate students are strongly encouraged to sign up for an appointment to speak with Prof. Markey (videoconference) rather than sending questions by email.

 Prospective Postdoctoral Researchers